 Curtin was ranked 46th in the world by The Economist, and is well located for mining firms in the region looking for management talent, which probably explains the incredible salary premium!

-Over at AGSM. the class of 2011's employment statistics showed that 64.5 per cent of them got jobs in Australia while 13 per cent of them headed to Asia.
-It also showed that 88 per cent of the class were employed within three months of graduating.
-You can see AGSM's 2011 careers report here
+Over at AGSM. the class of 2011's employment statistics showed that 64.5% of them got jobs in Australia while 13% of them headed to Asia.
+It also showed that 88% of the class were employed within three months of graduating.
+You can see AGSM's 2011 careers report here for more details.

-And, if you feel like stretching your legs, you could easily hop to one of the neighbouring vibrant Asian economies.
-AGSM has plenty of active alumni in Asia and they also have a campus in Hong Kong
+And, if you feel like stretching your legs, you could easily hop to one of the neighboring vibrant Asian economies.
+AGSM has plenty of active alumni in Asia and they also have a campus in Hong Kong!